CHAPTER FIFTY-ONE: GRAVITY

 “That is the best dressed pig I’ve ever seen,” Sami said, her lips twitching.

-The soft, warm body was a light weight in Khoth’s arms.
+The soft, warm body was a light weight in Khoth’s hands.
 She oinked eagerly and her sproingy tail quivered as he petted her.
 Jace was smiling at him so broadly that his eyes were slits.
 In fact, everyone was grinning at him.
 Dr. Isa was chuckling.
 Matias took a photograph of him and Chili.
 He blinked.

 “I wish I could share this on Chili’s Instagram,” Matias sighed as he looked at the holo of Khoth and Chili.